perses/metrics-usage/README.md

 This collector gets the Prometheus Rules Group using the HTTP API.
 Then it extracts the metric used in the alert rule or in the recording rule.

+You define a set of rule collectors as we are assuming rules can com from various Prometheus / Thanos rulers.

 #### Configuration

 See the doc for the complete configuration [here](./docs/configuration.md#rules_collector-config)